ethanmuz/Zooreka/Writeup.md

   1. Lucky Day: gives the player whose turn it is an extra selection token to increase resource yield
   2. Blue Skies: the player draws a Blue Skies card, which usually helps their situation in the game
   3. Stormy Weather: the player draws a Stormy Weather card, which usually hurts their situation in the game
-  4. Team Up: all players roll the resource dice, and each player who matches the original roller earns one of that resource for them and the original roller
+  4. Team Up: all players roll the resource die, and each player who matches the original roller earns one of that resource for them and the original roller
   5. Roll Again: The player rolls again
   6. Trading Post: The player may exchange resources for other resources (forward or backward) in the ratios they see on the tip cards:
      - 1 Animal card = 3 Food cards